To brightly shine again?

 Listed on the National Historic Ships UK register, Certificate no.143

 due to the increase in the numbers of the public and urban explorers trying to visit the lightvessel, the owner has asked everyone not to try and visit, the light vessel is private property, and access is through a working wharf with heavy plant equipment operating. your cooperation is appeciated.
-Security fencing is now in place to prevent access.
+Security fencing is now in place to prevent access at the jetty edge.

 Please note, much of the media and some of the urban explorers have misquoted some facts on LV72